-- 1. Introduction
+Introduction

-- 2. About our School
+2. About our School

-- 3. Parental Involvement
+3. Parental Involvement

-- 4. School Ethos
+4. School Ethos

-- 5. The Curriculum
+5. The Curriculum

-- 6. Assessment and Tracking Progress
+6. Assessment and Tracking Progress

-- 7. Reporting
+7. Reporting

-- 8. Transitions (Change of school/ placing requests)
+8. Transitions

-- 9. Support for Pupils (Additional Support Needs)
+9. Support for Pupils (Additional Support Needs)

-- Getting it Right for every child

-- Enquire

-- Attachment Strategy

-- 10. School Improvement
+10. School Improvement

-- Pupil Equity Funding

-- 11. School Policies and Practical Information
+11. School Policies and Practical Information

-- Nursery

-- Free meals

-- Uniform/dress code

-- Clothing Grant

-- Transport

 If you need this information in another language or format, please contact us to discuss how we can best meet your needs.

 Phone: 0303 123 1023 Email: education@southlanarkshire.gov.uk.

-1) Introduction by the Head Teacher
+1. Introduction by the Head Teacher